siennabienna/studio_project/README.md

 }
 ```

 In the function that draws the forum window, I added some code that writes all the messages stored in the array with `text()` commands.
-For this to look right, I used the `loadFont()` function to be able to use a custom font font in p5.
+For this to look right, I used the `loadFont()` function to be able to use a custom font in p5.
 I refreshed my memory for this function on [this page](https://p5js.org/reference/p5/loadFont/#:~:text=loadFont()%20can%20load%20fonts,canvas%20and%20in%20HTML%20elements.).

 ```js
 let messages = [];